Our Version of Events: Singles

 "Heaven is getting on all the playlists and I'm really happy.
 It is on the A-list at Radio 1, which is amazing.
 Heaven has also topped the Shazam chart, which is based on millions of daily requests for the names of songs played on the radio and in bars and clubs."

 — —Emeli Sandé speaking to the Daily Record over her elation at the response to "Heaven".

 The first single to be released from Our Version of Events is the Mike Spencer-produced "Heaven", a ballad with house beats, mellow strings and a horns section that resembled productions by DJ Mark Ronson.
 The single garnered early airplay on BBC Radio 1's playlists, with daytime DJ Fearne Cotton crowning the song her "record of the week" in the second week of July 2011.
 "Heaven" was released on 12 August 2011, accompanied by a number of live performance recordings as its b-sides, in addition to a remixes EP which was released simultaneously with the single.
 Upon release, "Heaven" debuted on the UK Dance Singles Chart at number one and number two on the main singles chart.
 It also reached top-ten in Scotland, Denmark, and Italy.

 "Daddy" was released as the album's second single on 27 November 2011, a month after Sandé's featured on UK Grime artist Professor Green's number one single "Read All About It" It is credited as featuring Naughty Boy (songwriter and producer Shahid Khan), who also produced the song and the majority of Sandé's album.
 "Daddy" is built around "haunting church bell chimes" with a mainly acoustic melody.
 "Daddy" peaked at number five in Finland, number twenty in Scotland and number twenty-one in the UK proving slightly less successful than "Heaven".
 It did however break the top-ten of the UK R&B Chart, managing to reach number six.
-Soon after, it was announced that critics had named Sandé the coveted Critics Choice for the 2012 BRIT Awards.
+Soon after, it was announced that critics had named Sandé the Critics Choice for the 2012 BRIT Awards.